 If you keep tossing and turning when sleeping, wake up tired, or have back pain, then it might be time for a new mattress.

-Keep the temperature between 60 and 67 degrees Fahrenheit.
+Adjust the temperature– Keep the temperature between 60 and 68 degrees Fahrenheit.
 That’s considered the optimal range for non-interrupted sleep.
 A bedroom any warmer or cooler than that can wake you up unexpectedly.